vamsinath915/Documentation-agent/README.md

     agent.py

-7.Finally Run the parent folder
+7. Finally Run the parent folder

       adk run myagent  (Run in powershell or CMD)